-in effect across our campus in response to the COVID-19 pandemic.
-This information
+and safety guidance should be followed across our campus in response to the COVID-19

-This guidance and these protocols are based on detailed recommendations and analysis
+These protocols are based on detailed recommendations and analysis from the COVID

 Maintaining Our Inclusive Community

-Towson University remains committed to an educational, working and living environment that is free
+TU remains committed to an educational, working and living environment that is free

 of all forms of discrimination, harassment and sexual misconduct.
 As we continue to

 navigate life during a global pandemic, TU seeks to foster mutual respect, support

 and inclusion.
-Every person’s care, compassion and empathy for each other
+Every person’s care, compassion and empathy for each other makes a

 General Expectations and Guidelines